MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/skills.md

 A function is acomputational machine comprised of Semantic AI and/or native code that's avaialble in a Skill.

 ## Types of functions
-- Native Function: is expressed in the conventions of the computing language and easily integrates with Semantic Kernel
+- [Semantic Function](/semantic-kernel/skills/promptfunction): is expressed as a text file “skprompt.txt” using Semantic Kernel’s Prompt Template
-- Semantic Function: is expressed as a text file “skprompt.txt” using Semantic Kernel’s Prompt Template
+- [Native Function](/semantic-kernel/skills/functiontemplate): is expressed in the conventions of the computing language and easily integrates with Semantic Kernel